How to apply for graduate admission in the Department of Languages, Linguistics, and Comparative Literature

 Boca Raton, FL 33431

-This application must be accompanied by official transcripts of all undergraduate and graduate work completed at previous institutions of higher learning.
+- This application must be accompanied by official transcripts of all undergraduate and graduate work completed at previous institutions of higher learning.
 If you have studied at a non-U.S. institution, you must provide an official evaluation/translation of the relevant transcript(s).
+Click here for a list of accredited evaluators and translators recognized by FAU’s Office of Graduate Admissions.

 All candidates must establish an application file directly with the Department of Languages, Linguistics, and Comparative Literature.
 The file must contain the following items, and must be delivered directly to the department: